Violape/CQueue-OldjwQuickSearch/README.md

 </div>
 <!-- 第二开始 -->
 ```
-We know why we cannot find the button.
-By capturing the code, we know the target address is http://oldjw.cqu.edu.cn:8088/score/sel_score/sum_score_sel.asp.
+From the code we know why we cannot find the button.
+The target address is show in this code, we only need to open it manually.
+The address is http://oldjw.cqu.edu.cn:8088/score/sel_score/sum_score_sel.asp.
 Based on this, we write a script to log on it, get the score and analyze the text into an Excel file (.csv).

 ## Resources to be imported
 ```Java